zehnm/aoostar-rs/README.md

 Reverse engineering the [AOOSTAR WTR MAX](https://aoostar.com/products/aoostar-wtr-max-amd-r7-pro-8845hs-11-bays-mini-pc) display protocol, with a proof-of-concept application written in Rust.
-This project should also support the GEM12+ PRO device.
+It has only been tested on the WTR MAX, but should also support the GEM12+ PRO device.

 **Disclaimer: ‼️ EXPERIMENTAL — use at your own risk ‼️**

 > I take no responsibility for the use of this software.
 > There is no official documentation available;
 > all display control commands have been reverse engineered from the original AOOSTAR-X software.

+Even though this software works fine **for me**, I cannot guarantee that it is risk-free:

 - It may or may not work.
 - It could crash the display firmware, requiring a power cycle.